 Christine Helmer (Ph.D.
-Yale) is Professor of German at Northwestern University, with a courtesy appointment in the Department of Religious Studies.
-She is the current holder of the Arthur E. Andersen Teaching and Research Professorship.
+Yale) is the Peter B. Ritzma Professor of the Humanities at Northwestern University, and Professor of German, with a courtesy appointment in the Department of Religious Studies.
 In 2017 she was awarded an honorary doctorate in theology from the University of Helsinki for her work on German reformer Martin Luther, as well as for her commitment to theology as an important contributor to the intellectual life of the university.
-During the academic year 2017-2018, she is Visiting Corcoran Chair in the Center for Christian-Jewish Relations at Boston College, researching Luther’s anti-Judaism in his biblical interpretation.
+During the academic year 2017-2018, she was Visiting Corcoran Chair in the Center for Christian-Jewish Relations at Boston College, researching Luther’s anti-Judaism in his biblical interpretation.

 Professor Helmer has a longstanding interest in Christian doctrine.
-Her recent book, Theology and the End of Doctrine (Westminster John Knox Press 2014) offers a historical analysis of theology’s preoccupation with doctrine over the last century, of the disrepute into which doctrine subsequently fell, and a constructive proposal for renewing doctrinal production as a creative enterprise.
+Her book, Theology and the End of Doctrine (Westminster John Knox Press 2014), also available in Korean translation, offers a historical analysis of theology’s preoccupation with doctrine over the last century, of the disrepute into which doctrine subsequently fell, and a constructive proposal for renewing doctrinal production as a creative enterprise.
 Her first monograph, The Trinity and Martin Luther, reprinted as a second edition in 2017 (Lexham Press), concerns the doctrine of the Trinity and Luther’s use of philosophy to articulate Christian theology.
-Dr. Helmer is the author of many articles as well as contributing editor (and co-editor) of numerous volumes in biblical theology, philosophy of religion, Schleiermacher studies, and Luther studies.
-Her collaborative work over the past years has focused on the reception of Luther’s thought in the modern world, represented in the recently published co-edited volume, Lutherrenaissance: Past and Present (Vandenhoeck & Ruprecht 2015) and in a forthcoming co-edited volume (with Bruce McCormack and Heinrich Assel) on Luther in Weimar.
-She has recently founded a group called “Lutheran Scholars of Religion” that aims to articulate theologies addressing urgent cultural, religious, climatological, and political challenges.
+Dr. Helmer is the author of many articles as well as

 Professor Helmer’s research has been supported by the German Academic Exchange Service (DAAD) and the Humboldt Foundation.
 During 2012-2013 she was the Marie Curie EURIAS (European Institutes of Advanced Study) Fellow at the Helsinki Collegium of Advanced Studies in Helsinki, Finland.
 During 2014-2105, she was a Research Fellow in the Philosophy and Theology of Humility Project, based at Saint Louis University.